Volksempfänger: Utility receiver

 The Volksempfänger "people's radio" concept has been compared to the Utility Radio or "Civilian Receiver" produced by Britain between 1944 and 1945.
 Unlike the Volksempfänger, the Utility Radio was produced primarily to remedy a shortage of consumer radio sets caused by the British radio industry's switch from civilian to military radio production.
 These Utility Radios followed a standardized and government approved design, and were built by a consortium of manufacturers using standard components.

-RFT "Kolibri"
+RFT Kolibri

-During the 1950s in East Germany a similar model of radio receiver was produced under the RFT/Stern brand called the "Kolibri" (EN: "Hummingbird") which sold for 50 Marks and was very similar in cabinet styling to the Volksempfänger.
-A feature of the Kolibri design often misattributed to the Volksempfänger was that it was only designed to receive two (pre-tuned) stations.
+A similar model of radio receiver was produced in East Germany in 1954/55 under the RFT/Stern brand called the "Kolibri" (EN: "Hummingbird") which sold for 50 marks and was very similar in cabinet styling to the Volksempfänger.
+A feature of the Kolibri design often misattributed to the Volksempfänger was that it was designed to receive only two (pre-tuned) stations.
 Sets without such limitations were also produced by RFT but were more expensive.
+Popularly derided as Rentnerradio (Pensioners radio) or Ulbricht-vogel (Ulbricht's Bird) production was discontinued in light of sluggish sales.

-Polish Ludowy Radios
+Polish Ludowy Radio

 In 1946 a small number of DKE38 and VE-301 "Ludowy" (People's) receivers were produced at the formerly German held radio factory in Dzierżoniów, Poland.
 These were produced from materials leftover after the war and were similar to the Volksempfänger (with the Eagle/Swastika badge removed).
-Production of the sets ended when the stock of components were exhausted and the factory shifted to producing Polish designed sets.
+Production of the sets ended when the stock of components was exhausted and the factory shifted to producing Polish designed sets.